minhyeong-joe/coding-interview/README.md

 - ## Binary Search

 - ### Problem Statement

+  Binary Search is not a sorting technique, but "depends" on sorting.

   Binary Search utilizes **Sorted** list to search for a target within the given list.